dusk-network/docs-public/src/content/docs/getting-started/vm/01-sc-on-dusk/01-smart_contracts_on_dusk.md

 Clients can subscribe to events emitted by both smart contracts and nodes by using the Rusk Universal Event System <a href="https://github.com/dusk-network/rusk/wiki/RUES-(Rusk-Universal-Event-System)" target="_blank" >Rusk Universal Event System</a>.

-##### Entities
-There's three entities that we can consider:

-Contract
-Transactor
-Node

-The contract, as mentioned, can write anything it wants to its memory, full freedom.
-A node can put in metadata for a contract to use (with the above described mechanism) for a session, and is responsible for passing transactions (i.e. call data) into the contract barrier in the ultimate.
-A transactor can - currently - pass call data into the contract it wants to call.

 ## Owner
 Every contract has a owner ID that can perform upgrade operations, etc.